Trust-007/Quotes-site/README.md

 # Quotes-site

-> This is a simple food order app that allows you to add food items to the cart and order.
-You can also edit the amount added, and remove or add extra quantity of food items in the cart.
+> This is a demo site where users can add quotes and can also add comments on each quote.

 ## Built With